rodelrebucas/go-developer/go-basics/interface.md

 ```

-C. Implicitly implements the Writer interface by creating the method signature _Write_
+B.1.
+Implicitly implements the Writer interface by creating the method signature _Write_

 ```
 type ConsoleWriter struct{}